Travel advice for Peru

 April is the start of the dry season in the highlands, making it a great time for trekking and visiting Machu Picchu.
 The weather is clear, and the crowds are still manageable.
 Check out our top picks for this month or explore our full guide to Peru’s top attractions.
 For an even more in-depth look at how to spend your time in Peru, see our ideal 7-day, 10-day and 14-day itineraries.

 Semana Santa (Holy Week) is celebrated across Peru with major processions and ceremonies in cities like Ayacucho, Cusco, Arequipa, and Lima.
-Expect traditional music, dance performances, and special holiday foods like empanadas de Semana Santa.
+Expect traditional music, dance performances, and special vacation foods like empanadas de Semana Santa.

 April is a great time to visit Machu Picchu and the Sacred Valley as the rainy season ends and the landscapes are at their greenest.
 Fewer tourists mean a more relaxed experience at the ruins.
 Start your day early to see the morning mists over Machu Picchu, which often clear by mid-morning for great photos.